qjuanp/qjuanp.github.io/_drafts/cs-questions.md

 ---
-layout:post
+layout: post
-title:personal questions around cs
+title: "personal questions around cs"
 ---
 # Personal questions around CS
 This is a personal list around concepts, techniques, tools, etc that I have (yes, 10 years in this area and I’m still learning)